 • individual student case studies.

-Blessed William Howard Catholic High School is committed to reporting allocation, expenditure and impact of the Pupil Premium and documents relating to allocation, spending and impact for the last few years can be found below.
+Blessed William Howard Catholic High School is committed to reporting allocation, expenditure and impact of the Pupil Premium and documents relating to allocation, spending and impact can be found below.